THE SENSUAL CYCLIST

 And speaking of sex, several scientific studies indicate that cycling can be beneficial to one’s sex life:

 - In a study published in the Archives of Sexual Behavior, 78 sedentary men whose average age was 48 were asked to participate in a moderate aerobic exercise program consisting mainly of cycling and jogging for 3–4 days a week for nine months.
 Participating men reported that their frequency of intercourse went up by 30 percent, and they also experienced increases in sexual arousal, activity, function, and satisfaction.

 - At the University of Texas, Austin, another study found that a vigorous exercise like cycling helped increase sexual arousal in women, both subjectively and objectively.
 Subjectively, the women reporting being more turned on by a sexy movie after a brief ride than without the ride.
 Objectively, the study measured blood blow to the female genitals after cycling, and found it significantly increased.

 - Still another study conducted in Germany showed that cycling increases the body’s production of endorphins — sending them to the same part of the brain that lights up when we fall in love.

-While not exactly sensual, but definitely sexy, the World Naked Bike Ride is held ever year in more and more cities around the world.
-The brainchild of Canadian cyclist Conrad Schmidt has been steadily gaining in popularity since it began in 2004 and it’s a great way to show your stuff to the world, if that’s your thing.
+On the overtly sexy end of the exercise spectrum, the World Naked Bike Ride is being held ever year in more and more cities around the world.
+The brainchild of Canadian cyclist Conrad Schmidt has been steadily gaining in popularity since it began in June, 2004, and it’s a great way to show your stuff to the world, if that’s your thing.

 Riding a bike is one of the world’s great sensual experiences.
-Not only is it sensual — you never, ever have to pay for gas.
+Not only can it light up your senses— you never, ever have to pay a dime for gas.